Peter Shapiro (financier): Business career

 Shapiro moved into the private sector, spending six years at Citibank, where he served as a senior banker and headed the municipal derivatives business and public finance department.
 He then served as senior vice president of Euro Brokers, a leading derivative specialist, for five years.
 In 1997 he founded Swap Financial Group, an independent advisor and arranger of interest rate derivatives.
 He retired from Swap Financial Group in 2019.

+Personal life and death

-Shapiro married Bryna Linett, a teacher, in 1982, and they have a son.
+Shapiro married teacher Bryna Linett in 1982; they had one son.

+Shapiro had lung disease at the end of his life, and died from respiratory failure at his home in South Orange, New Jersey, in March 2024 the age of 71.
+The New York Times reported he died on March 28, while the New Jersey Globe and a funeral home notice gave his date of death as March 29.